Notes on the Geography of China: Guangzhou: Shamian

 Butterfield and Swire, 1881.

-Residence of the associate general inspector of the China salt trade, an officer of the Guangdong and Guangsi Salt Trade Bureau, China Treasury Department.
+Residence of the associate general inspector of the China salt trade, who was an officer of the Guangdong and Guangsi Salt Trade Bureau, China Treasury Department.
 The building has suffered many additions.

 Perhaps there're more evident from this angle.